malerba118/r3f-video-recorder/README.md

 }
 ```

-## Getting Started

 ### Installation

 I'm lazy and don't feel like turning this into an official npm package.
-I also know i will suck at keeping it up to date so i'm going with shadcn-stlye installation on this one and you're going to have to copy/pasta the contents of [r3f-video-recorder.tsx] into your project.
+I also know i will suck at keeping it up to date so i'm going with shadcn-stlye installation on this one and you're going to have to copy/pasta the contents of [r3f-video-recorder.tsx](/r3f-video-recorder.tsx) into your project.

 You'll also need to install peers: